 Cons Lists and Folds in PHP

 Cons cells are used to (cons)truct a data object which represents an ordered pair.
 The elements in this pair can be identified as ‘car’ and ‘cdr’ accordingly.
-Using this simple representation we are able to not only hold ordered pairs, but also create more complex data-structures, such as a List.
-Below is an example interface that we will be using to implement the two different kinds of Cons cell required to create this List data-structure.
+Using this simple representation, we are able not only to hold ordered pairs but also to create more complex data structures, such as a List.
+Below is an example interface that we will be using to implement the two different kinds of Cons cell required to create this List data structure.

 interface ConsCell